 9. Choupique:

 Another Louisiana phrase used to describe something as being bad or unpleasant.
-It can be used to refer to a person, place, or thing.

-For example, if someone is unhappy with their meal at a restaurant, they might say, “this food is choupique”.
+For example, if someone is unhappy with their meal at a restaurant, they might say, “This food is choupique“.

 10. Couyon:

 A Louisiana term used to refer to someone as being foolish or naive.
-It can also be used as an expression of surprise or disbelief.

-For example, you might say, “you really did that?
 That’s couyon!”
-The term is derived from the Louisiana French word for a small bird that is known to be easily fooled.
+The term is derived from the Louisiana French word for a small bird known to be easily fooled.

 11. Gris-gris: